111006262/github-nl-cli/README.md

 I used Gemini as the closed-source model and Qwen/Mistral as local open-weight models.
 I switched Gemini from `gemini-2.5-flash` to `gemini-2.5-flash-lite` when quota and cost became a concern.

-My `.env` file is pushed to GitHub.
+My `.env` file is not pushed to GitHub.
 The `.gitignore` file includes the following:

 ```gitignore
 .env